-Double crochet is one of the most versatile and commonly used crochet stitches.
+Double crochet stitch is one of the most versatile and commonly used basic crochet stitches.
 This stitch creates a crocheted fabric that is soft and resilient.
 If you know how to double crochet, you can create anything!

-What is Double Crochet?
+What is a Double Crochet Stitch?

-How to Double Crochet US vs UK
+Double Crochet US vs UK Versions

 |United States (US)||United Kingdom (UK)|

 Double crochet is taller than single crochet and makes up must faster.
 It is also taller than half double crochet but shorter than a treble.

 Many crochet patterns use symbols to represent the different stitches.
 Double crochet (referred to by some as a DC crochet) is displayed as an elongated T with a small diagonal cross across the middle of the bar.